nugrezo/threadify-client/README.md

 While the Threadify caters to conventional forum functionalities, it also introduces innovative features that transcend expectations.
 From intuitive user interfaces to novel ways of content discovery, the application strives to redefine the forum experience.

 Embrace the Threadify as not just a digital meeting place but a dynamic space where ideas flourish, connections form, and users actively shape the narrative.
-Join the conversation and explore the limitless possibilities within the Forum-System.
+Join the conversation and explore the limitless possibilities within the Threadify.

 ## 2 - Installation Instructions